andrewmpierce/andrewmpierce.github.io/_posts/19-03-2016-The-Passionate-Programmer.md

 aren't many people who would say learning COBOL and taking a COBOL job is good for your career.
 That being said, COBOL has enjoyed a much longer life than most languages ever will.

-Right now, functional programming languages are getting a lot of buzz.
+Right now, functional programming languages like Elixir, Clojure, and Rust are getting a lot of buzz.
 It's hard to say whether or not trend will pan out in the next few years and we'll see a shift in the languages that companies are using, but a lot of people in the community are spending time learning about these new languages because they think the industry is headed that way.
+There are very clear benefits to these languages, mostly in speed increases compared to languages like Ruby or Python.

+Whether or not these languages end up becoming widely used is anyone's guess, but learning one of them is a good way to hedge your bets.